lisphilar/covid19-sir/README.md

 - [CovsirPhy documentation](https://lisphilar.github.io/covid19-sir/index.html)
 - [Kaggle: COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model)

+## Release notes

+Release notes are [here](https://github.com/lisphilar/covid19-sir/releases).
+Titles & links of issues are listed with acknowledgement.

+We can see the release plan for the next stable version in [milestone page of the GitHub repository](https://github.com/lisphilar/covid19-sir/milestones).
+If you find a highly urgent matter, please let us know via [issue page](https://github.com/lisphilar/covid19-sir/issues).

 ## Support

 Please support this project as a developer (or a backer).